 The Exchange also proposes a nonsubstantive, clarifying amendment to footnote 4 to delete the term "clients" and replace it with the term "Professional Users and Non-Professional Users."
-This proposed change is consistent with the operation of the Enterprise Fee, which relates only to the Professional User and Non-Professional Per User fees.
+This proposed change is consistent with the operation of the Enterprise Fee, which relates only to the Professional User and Non-Professional Per User Fees.
 The Exchange believes that this proposed change would promote clarity and transparency of the Fee Schedule, without making any substantive changes.
 Applicability of Proposed Rule Change

 As noted above, the proposed rule change is designed to reduce the overall cost of NYSE BQT by reducing specified fees applicable to the underlying market data products that comprise NYSE BQT.
-There is currently only one subscriber to NYSE BQT (a vendor) and the Exchange believes that the proposed rule change would provide an incentive both for data subscribers to subscribe to NYSE BQT and for Redistributors to subscribe to the product for purposes of providing external distribution of NYSE BQT.
+The Exchange currently has only one subscriber to NYSE BQT (a vendor), and believes that the proposed rule change would provide an incentive both for data subscribers to subscribe to NYSE BQT and for Redistributors to subscribe to the product for purposes of providing external distribution of NYSE BQT.

-Because the proposed rule change is targeted to potential customers of NYSE BQT, which is designed to be a product for display-only data subscribers, the proposed changes to the NYSE American BBO and NYSE American Trades Access Fees, together with the proposed changes on NYSE and NYSE Arca, are narrowly construed with that purpose in mind.
-Accordingly, these proposed fee changes are not designed for data subscribers that use NYSE American BBO or NYSE American Trades for non-display use, or for Redistributors that redistribute NYSE American Trades to data subscribers that use that market data product for non-display uses.
-This proposed rule change would not result in any changes to the market data fees for NYSE American BBO and NYSE American Trades for such data subscribers.
+Because the proposed rule change is targeted to potential customers of NYSE BQT, which is designed to be a product for display-only data subscribers, the proposed changes to the NYSE BBO and NYSE Trades Access Fees, together with the proposed changes on NYSE Arca and NYSE American, are narrowly construed with that purpose in mind.
+Accordingly, these proposed fee changes are not designed for data subscribers that use NYSE BBO or NYSE Trades for non-display use, or for Redistributors that redistribute NYSE Trades to data subscribers that use that market data product for non-display uses.
+This proposed rule change would not result in any changes to the market data fees for NYSE BBO and NYSE Trades for such data subscribers.

-There are currently no subscribers to NYSE American BBO and NYSE American Trades that would meet the qualifications to be eligible for these proposed fee changes.
-The Exchange believes that this proposed rule change has the potential to attract new Redistributors for NYSE BQT and new NYSE BQT subscribers that would be subscribing to NYSE American BBO and NYSE American Trades for the first time.
+The Exchange believes that two current subscribers to the NYSE BBO and NYSE Trades market data products would meet the qualifications to be eligible for these proposed fee changes.
+The Exchange further believes that this proposed rule change has the potential to attract new Redistributors for NYSE BQT, as well as new NYSE BQT subscribers that would be subscribing to NYSE BBO and NYSE Trades for the first time.